-We settled on the Mercure Dolphin hotel in Southampton for our afternoon tea as it’s local to one of my friends, and we could spend a few hours browsing the shops as well without having kids in tow which is a great win.
+We settled on afternoon tea in Southampton at the Mercure Dolphin Hotel as it’s local to one of my friends, and we could spend a few hours browsing the shops as well without having kids in tow which is a great win.

 I booked our afternoon tea via email a few weeks previously and despite it being a busy Saturday we were only one of four parties enjoying afternoon tea this weekend.
 The restaurant area was quite large yet had a cosy feel to it.
 After being offered the choice of tea or coffee, our afternoon tea arrived quite quickly.

 We had already enjoyed a visit to the ice cream parlour at lunch time, so we were already riding a sugar high.
 The sensible decision was to start with the savoury and enjoy the sandwiches.

 Our sandwich fillings consisted of smoked salmon, cucumber and cream cheese and ham and tomato.
 It turned out that we all found a filling we enjoyed and all the sandwiches bar one was eaten up.
 They were cut nicely and quite delicate yet they were very filling.
 The tea was going down quite nicely too, as we had each received a very generous pot of tea each.